 Uses for Burner Covers

 You now have a new ceramic topped stove and are looking for uses for those obsolete burner covers in the cupboard.
-This is a guide about uses for burner covers
+This is a page about uses for burner covers

 Once I purchased my flat-top stove, all those burner covers I had needed to be put to use.
 A few ideas are: